220321-NET/P1-doanleo/README.md

 Additional requirements
 ------------
 Exception Handling
-Input validation
+x Input validation
 At least 20 unit tests
-Logging (to a file, no logging to the console)
-Data should be persisted, (no data should be hard coded) You should use a DB to store data
-DB structure should be 3NF
-Should have an ER Diagram
-Code should have xml documentation
+Logging (to a file, no logging to the console) x Data should be persisted, (no data should be hard coded) x You should use a DB to store data x DB structure should be 3NF x Should have an ER Diagram x Code should have xml documentation

 ------------
 Tech Stack